-12 missing from South Korean fishing boat burned by fire
+11 missing from South Korean fishing boat burned by fire

 The coast guard and navy were deploying boats, helicopters and a patrol plane to search the waters near Jeju island for survivors, said Lee Geun-han, an official from the coast guard in Jeju.

-Rescue efforts, which also involved civilian fishing vessels, were being slowed by strong winds in the area.
+Rescue efforts, which also involved civilian fishing vessels, were being slowed by strong winds and large waves in the area.

 Lee said the coast guard received a report about the fire at around 7 a.m.
 A court guard helicopter found it about an hour later, and the upper side of the boat had been burned completely.